-Abstract.
-We present a characteristic set method for solving Boolean equations, which is more efficient and has better properties than the general characteristic set method.
-In particular, we give a disjoint and monic zero decomposition algorithm for the zero set of a Boolean equation system and an explicit formula for the number of solutions of a Boolean equation system.
-We also prove that a characteristic set can be computed with a polynomial number of multiplications of Boolean polynomials in terms of the number of variables.
-As experiments, we use our method to solve equations from cryptanalysis of a class of stream ciphers based on nonlinear filter generators.
+Abstract This paper presents a characteristic set method for solving Boolean equations, which is more efficient and has better properties than the general characteristic set method.
+In particular, the authors give a disjoint and monic zero decomposition algorithm for the zero set of a Boolean equation system and an explicit formula for the number of solutions of a Boolean equation system.
+The authors also prove that a characteristic set can be computed with a polynomial number of multiplications of Boolean polynomials in terms of the number of variables.
+As experiments, the proposed method is used to solve equations from cryptanalysis of a class of stream ciphers based on nonlinear filter generators.
 Extensive experiments show that the method is quite effective.

-Keywords.
-Characteristic set method, Boolean equation, finite field \mathbb{F}2 , cryptanalysis, stream ciphers.
+Key words Boolean equation, characteristic set method, cryptanalysis, finite field, stream ciphers.

-1. Introduction
+1 Introduction

-The characteristic set (CS) method is an effective tool for studying systems of polynomial equations, algebraic differential equations, and algebraic difference equations [28, 23, 12].
+The characteristic set (CS) method is an effective tool for studying systems of polynomial equations, algebraic differential equations, and algebraic difference equations^[1-3].
 The idea of the method is to reduce an equation system in general form to equation systems in a special "triangular form", also called ascending chains.
 The zero-set of any finitely generated equations can be decomposed into the union of the zero-sets of ascending chains.
 As a consequence, solving an equation system can be reduced to solving cascaded univariate equations.

-Boolean equation solving is a fundamental problem in computer science and has many applications such as hardware design and verification [1, 19], cryptanalysis of ciphers [6, 7, 10], and SAT problem solving [14].
-The problem of deciding whether a Boolean equation system has a solution is NP-complete [26].
-There exist many approaches to solve Boolean equations such as the classic algebraic methods [24], the logic methods such as the Davis-Putnam procedure [8], the graph based methods such as the BDD method [2], and the Gröbner basis and XL methods [1, 6, 10, 25].
+Boolean equation solving is a fundamental problem in computer science and has many applications such as hardware design and verification^[4-5], cryptanalysis of ciphers^[6-8], and SAT problem solving^[9].
+The problem of deciding whether a Boolean equation system has a solution is NP-complete^[10].
+There exist many approaches to solving Boolean equations, such as the classic algebraic methods^[11], the logic methods such as the Davis-Putnam procedure^[12], the graph-based methods such as the BDD method^[13], and the Gröbner basis and XL methods^[4,6,8,14].